 Venturing further south and west, the landscape alters dramatically, transforming into abstract, sandstone sculpted environments often compared to the surface of the moon.
 This is Isalo National Park, where strange massifs create an arid, sweeping panorama, frequently interrupted by lingering rivers and natural swimming pools for rare, endemic plants and various lemurs to congregate.
 The “cascades” here are considered one of the best waterfalls in Madagascar and a notable hike for those so inclined.

 The final stop on any journey south is Fort Dauphin, or Tolagnaro, the point at which the Indian and South Atlantic Oceans collide to create the kind of waves surfers travel the world over to catch and the likes of which sailors avoid at all costs, as perceivable by the multiple half-sunk shipwrecks dotting the horizon.
 The town of Fort Dauphin, once a tranquil surfer’s paradise, is now rapt in the promise of big oil, while just down the road, the Antandroy Tribe, one of Madagascar’s fiercest and most traditional tribes, exist in quiet domesticity within the sacred forests of Ifotaka.
 These woods along the Mandrare River are one of the very few remaining strands of Spiny Forests, eluding certain deforestation because of their unique position above the family burial grounds of the Antandroy.
-A visit to Southern Madagascar is incomplete without a stay along the pristinely preserved Mandrare River with the native villagers, learning about their ancient customs, visiting their vast tombs, and singing and dancing with them in the shadow of the ancient Baobab trees.
+Southern Madagascar travel is incomplete without a stay along the pristinely preserved Mandrare River with the native villagers, learning about their ancient customs, visiting their vast tombs, and singing and dancing with them in the shadow of the ancient Baobab trees.
+Book your Madagascar safari holiday with us today.